 2. A Physician’s Reckless Actions

-Not only can a doctor’s negligence or failure to act lead to wrongful death, but a doctor’s reckless or carless actions can also cause death for a pregnant mother.
+Not only can a doctor’s negligence or failure to act lead to wrongful death, but a doctor’s reckless or careless actions can also cause death for a pregnant mother.
 One example is the improper use of oxytocin and Pitocin.
 These drugs are used to induce labor, but an incorrect dosage can cause uterine rupture, which often leads to severe bleeding, hypovolemic shock, and possible even death for the mother and child.
 Pushing too hard on the stomach during delivery can also cause uterine rupture.

 If an ectopic pregnancy (where the egg implants outside of the uterus), breech birth, or other serious condition occurs before, during, or after pregnancy, physicians must act quickly and responsibly to remedy the situation.
 A doctor who acts recklessly or fails to provide the necessary treatment can be held liable for wrongful death.
 Protecting the life of the mother and child is of utmost priority, and physicians must provide effective, safe solutions for each patient.